CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 #### OPS.1.1.3.M7 Integration of Change Management into Business Processes [Change Manager]

-Depending on the nature of the changes made, it may be necessary for an application or IT system to be restarted, and thus fail for a short period of time.
+Depending on the nature of the changes made, it may be necessary for an application or IT system to be restarted and thus fail for a short period of time.
 In addition, even carefully conducted tests can not always avoid difficulties with the affected application, or a system can fail entirely by distributing hardware or software changes.

 For this reason, irrespective of the tests carried out, the current situation of the affected business processes must also be taken into account.
 It can, for.
 For example, it may be useful to make a hardware or software change a few days later, even though the affected system is currently considered critical to security.
 The system may provide important services to which the institution relies.
 Management might value the risk of disruption to business processes through patch and change management as greater than the risk of a pending vulnerability.